hamidhosen42/nodejs-react-and-firebase-and-databse-notes/README.md

                  Props vs State:
 ### Props	State
 ```
-Props are read-only	State changes can be asynchronous
+Props are read-only
-Props can not be modified	State can be modified using this.setState
+Props can not be modified
 ```

 ### State